windrianto3/ai-news-app/README.md

 * Python library `requests`: used to obtain the HTML files of news articles using URLs pulled from the New York Times API.
 * Beautiful Soup 4: used to extract article body text from the HTML files.
 * OpenAI API: used to summarize article body text.
 * Flask: used to serve templated HTML containing the news reports to the user.
+* MongoDB: used to store all the daily news feeds in JSON-like format
 * Microsoft Azure: used to host the Flask server persistently.

 ## Environment Variables